opentofu/tofu-ls/docs/USAGE.md

-# Usage of Terraform Language Server
+# Usage of OpenTofu Language Server

 This guide assumes you have installed the server by following instructions in the [README.md](../README.md) if that is applicable to your client (i.e. if the client doesn't download the server itself).

-The following filetypes are supported by the Terraform Language Server:
+The following filetypes are supported by the OpenTofu Language Server:

 - `terraform` - standard `*.tf` config files
 - `terraform-vars` - variable files (`*.tfvars`)